-Please fully review the RA position description, Departmental expectations and operational dates for more information regarding position responsibilities, requirements, and remuneration and benefits of the RA position.
+Please fully review the RA position description, departmental expectations, operational dates and RA FAQ for more information regarding position responsibilities, requirements, and remuneration and benefits of the RA position.

 - Resident Assistants must be enrolled as full-time students at Clemson University at the time of application and start of employment.
-BRIDGE students are eligible to apply for the RA position, but must BRIDGE successfully in order to start employment.
+BRIDGE students are eligible to apply for the RA position but must BRIDGE successfully to start employment.

 - We highly recommend that an RA does not enroll in more than 18 hours of academic credit.